Mass Perturbation Theory in the 2-Flavor Schwinger Model with Opposite Masses: Introduction

 \section{Introduction}

-The massless 2-flavor Schwinger model is an unparticle theory\footnote{See for example, \cite{Georgi:2009xq}} with a free massive scalar and a conformal sector that survives at low energy.
+The massless 2-flavor Schwinger model is an unparticle theory\footnote{See for example, \cite{Georgi:2009xq}} in 1+1 dimensions with a free massive scalar and a conformal sector that survives at low energy.
 In a previous paper, \cite{Georgi:2020jik}, I discussed the massive 2-flavor Schwinger model, resolving some puzzles posed many years ago by Coleman.~\cite{Coleman:1976uz} Part of the resolution was a conjecture that in the model with equal and opposite fermion masses at $\theta=0$ (or equal masses at $\theta=\pi$), small fermion masses do not break the conformal symmetry of the long-distance sector of the model even though the massive scalar has nontrivial interactions.\footnote{For simplicity of presentation in this paper, we will keep $\theta=0$.} Thus I argued that the massive fermions are bound into conformally invariant unparticle stuff.
-In \cite{georgi-shorter}, I discussed some quantitative evidence for this wild-sounding conjecture by finding the correlation functions of the fermion bilinear conformal operators and calculating their non-trivial scaling dimensions in perturbation theory in the fermion mass parameter.
-I introduced tools that make these calculations easier.
-In this paper, I discuss the calculations in detail.
-The resulting theory may be an interesting laboratory for studying interacting unparticle theories.
+In this paper, I describe some quantitative evidence for this wild-sounding conjecture by finding the correlation functions of the flavor-diagonal fermion-bilinear scalar conformal operators.
+I find that the mass term does not break the conformal symmetry, but modifies it and I calculate the non-trivial scaling dimensions of the unparticle stuff in perturbation theory in the fermion mass parameter.
+I introduce tools that make these calculations easier and discuss some of the calculations in detail.

+While I focus on the long-distance conformal theory in this paper, my primary interest is in the particle physics of the full model.
+I hope that it is an example of unparticle physics, a conformal sector interacting with massive particles without breaking the conformal symmetry, with a well-defined procedure for calculation of physical quantities..
+Though the physics is still very simple, it is non-trivial and we can calculate.
+The resulting theory may be an interesting laboratory for studying the particle physics of interacting unparticle theories.